max3-2/itsh5py/docs/tutorial.md

 ## Queue System
 Open files (at least *lazy* ones) are stored in a queue.
-The handling Functions are mostly hidden and do not need to ne accessed.
+The handling Functions are mostly hidden and do not need to be accessed.
 However there are two things to not here: The amount of files open at once can be controlled via the `itsh5py.max_open_files` attribute.
 Currently open files can be shown using
 ```python
 itsh5py.open_filenames()
 ['demo2.hdf', 'demo.hdf']
 ```

+There might be situations where large amounts of open files can be present, e.g. in list comprehensions.
+This can be handled in two ways:
+1. Setting `itsh5py.max_open_files` to a large number.
+Be aware that this, combined with unlazy files, can be difficult for RAM and slow down the process considerably.
+2. Using `itsh5.config.allow_fallback_open = True` (defaults to `False`).
+Since
+closing a *LazyHdfDict* does not remove the *python* instance, this allows to reopen a file on the fly to access unwrapped data from a previously open file.
+This will only open the file to get the data and subsequently close it again, preventing memory issues but also slowing down the process.

 [panoply]: https://www.giss.nasa.gov/tools/panoply/